-Inclusion Policy Review Process
+I. Inclusive Education Policy Review Process

 - This policy is a living document.
 It has been created using IB/Cambridge support materials, local school data and input from stakeholders in the school's learning community.
-It is an ongoing process that will be systematically reviewed, evaluated and modified as needed by the students, staff, coordinators, and administrative members. - The language policy review committee will comprise of Chairperson, CEO, Head of the School, Principal, PYP-Coordinator, Language Facilitator, Exam Facilitators and Homeroom facilitators.
-The committee will review the current document, revise as needed, and plan how to communicate current practice to staff and parent community. - The committee will review the current document, revise as needed, and plan how to communicate current practice to staff and parent community. - Upon reviewing the policy in June 2022 (March to September), the school has now adopted to replace the earlier SEN (Special Education Need) Policy with Inclusion Policy
+It is an ongoing process that will be systematically reviewed, evaluated and modified as needed by the students, staff, coordinators, and administrative members. - The committee will review the current document, revise as needed, and plan how to communicate current practice to staff and parent community. - In June 2024, the school faculty reviewed and revised the inclusion policy, ensuring it remains relevant and effective in promoting a supportive and inclusive learning environment.
+The policy will be reviewed after a period of two years in June 2026.